 • frailty and physical deconditioning

-• medications that impair sympathetic tone
+• use of drugs that impair sympathetic tone

 • volume depletion/anemia